 Airborne gamma-ray spectrometry measures the abundance of Potassium (K), Thorium (eTh), and Uranium (eU) in rocks and weathered materials by detecting gamma-rays emitted due to the natural radioelement decay of these elements.
-The data analysis method is based on recommended method for U, Th and K described by the International Atomic Energy Agency (IAEA 1991; 2003).
+The data analysis method is based on the IAEA recommended method for U, Th and K (IAEA 1991, 2003).
 A short description of the individual processing steps of that methodology as adopted by NGU is given bellow: